demcgee/skinny-rails/README.md

 2.3, using the Rails framework (http://rubyonrails.org/), backed up by a PostgreSQL database.

-The framework will be tested using using [`curl`](https://curl.haxx.se/docs/manpage.html); it doesn't need a user interface right now, just responses.
+The framework will be tested using using [`curl`](https://curl.haxx.se/docs/manpage.html);
+it doesn't need a user interface right now, just responses.
 If you want to build one?
 Go crazy.

 To get started, `fork` this repo.
+From the repo root, run `bin/bootstrap.sh`, which will kickstart your project.
+No cheating by looking at other forks!

+If you ever get your database completely horked and want to start with a clean db after migrations, run `bin/terraform.sh`.

 If you want me to review it, or you get stuck, drop me a line and I'll help.

 ### data model